1: Beer's Law

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-• To understand and apply Beer's Law, which describes the direct relationship between a solution's absorbance and its concentration.
+- To understand and apply Beer’s Law, which relates the absorbance of a solution to its concentration.

-• To prepare and test the absorbance of standard copper(II) sulfate solutions to create a standard curve (a graph of absorbance versus concentration).
+- To prepare and measure the absorbance of standard copper(II) sulfate solutions to construct a standard calibration curve.

 INTRODUCTION